Landen Lewis: ARCA Menards Series East

 Lewis made his ARCA Menards Series East debut in 2023 in the General Tire 125 at Dover Motor Speedway driving the No. 17 Toyota for McGowan Motorsports.
 He would go on to finish second behind race winner Jake Finch.

 Lewis returned to CR7 Motorsports in 2024 to run the combination race for the main ARCA Series and the East Series at Bristol.
 He would finish second in the race.
 It would be his only ARCA start that year.

 NASCAR Craftsman Truck Series

 On June 24, 2023, Lewis posted on social media a picture of the No. 04 Roper Racing truck with his name above the window net, indicating that he would make his debut in the series for the team at some point during the season.
 He ran races for the team at Mid-Ohio and IRP.

+Lewis' No. 45 truck at Lime Rock Park in 2026.

 On October 31, 2024, Hattori Racing Enterprises announced that Lewis would drive their No. 16 truck in the fall race at Martinsville as a last-minute replacement for Johnny Sauter, who moved to the ThorSport Racing No. 66 truck to replace Conner Jones who was suspended for the race after intentionally wrecking Matt Mills' truck in the previous race at Homestead-Miami Speedway.

 On October 23, 2025, it was announced that Lewis will drive for Niece Motorsports part-time in the 2026 season.